dengyaolong/javascript-git-hooks/README.md

 ```

 # pre-commit
-If the repo exists the "console.log", the pre-commit hook will give you a warning and the detail info.
+If the repo contains the "console.log", the pre-commit hook will give you a warning and the detail info.